Files

 • optimized dead-time, reduce free-wheeling losses (low-side)

-• dense half-bridge circuitry for minimum parasitic inductance
+• dense half-bridge PCB design for minimum parasitic inductance

 • short and min-area gate-drive tracks for minimum gate drive inductance